-- (1) January 1 payments shown in the prior year. - (2) Excludes the Refunded Bonds. - (3) Debt service is based on an interest rate of 5.175%, which represents 90% of the Revenue Bond Index assumed by the County for long-term financial planning purposes.
+- (1) January 1 payments shown in the prior year. - (2) Includes the Refunding Candidates. - (3) New money portion only.
+Preliminary, subject to change; assumes interest rates from 3.00% to 5.00%. - (4) Debt service is based on an interest rate of 5.175%, which represents 90% of the Revenue Bond Index assumed by the County for long-term financial planning purposes.
 The Junior Lien Obligations have bullet maturities in 2032, 2042, and 2043.
 The Multi-Modal LTGO/Sewer Bonds have a bullet maturity in 2040.
 The Subordinate Lien Obligations consist of a Commercial Paper program that is authorized through 2016; the figures shown here assume issuance of the full authorized amount of \$100 million.
-See "Security and Sources of Payment for the Bonds-Outstanding Sewer System Obligations-Credit Facilities." - (4) Revenues of the System are not pledged to the payment of the QECB Bonds.
-See "Security and Sources of Payment for the Bonds- Outstanding Sewer System Obligations."
+See "Security and Sources of Payment for the Bonds-Outstanding Sewer System Obligations-Credit Facilities." - (5) Revenues of the System are not pledged to the payment of the QECB Bonds.
+See "Security and Sources of Payment for the Bonds-Outstanding Sewer System Obligations."
 Reflects taxable interest rates, but not the federal subsidy expected to be received.